netmarkjp/kagenui/README.md

 kagenui
 ============

-kagenui is profiler for golang
+kagenui is profiler and analyzer for golang

 Good for use with web application.